 Do You Have the Placement Information to Close the Pre-Placement Checklist?

-Once you have confirmed that the library and the schematic are ready, or mostly ready for placement, you need to finalize all of the component placement information.
+Once you have confirmed that the and the schematic are ready, or mostly ready for placement, you need to finalize all of the component placement information.
 Use the following list for your pre-placement checklist:

 - Has the board outline been finalized?